phat072/phat072/README.md

 ## About me 👋
 - 👀 I’m interested in data and basketball.
-- 🌱 I’m currently learning golang, java,kotlin, backend, frontend.
+- 🌱 I’m currently learning golang, java,reactjs, backend, frontend.
 - 🔥 I want to beacome a software engineer.
 - ✉️ You can contact me at [phanphatlqd2003@gmail.com](mailto:phanphatlqd2003@gmail.com) or [21520389@gm.uit.edu.vn](mailto:21520389@gm.uit.edu.vn).
 - 🤝 I'm open to collaborating on Projects.